CyrilGrosjean/makefile_maker/README.md

 # Debug mode

-You can run your program with the command: make debug Your .c files will be compilated with g3 flag.
+Your .c files will be compilated with g3 flag.

 # FLAGS

--d: Create a Makefile with the debug mode.
+-d: Create a Makefile with the g3 flag.
 -t: Create a Makefile with the tests_run mode.
 -csfml: Create a Makefile for graphical programs.
 -ncurses: Create a Makefile for ncurses programs.

 # WARNING

 The Makefile generator don't include in src files your .c files in the repository bonus.
 The program don't read .c files in repositories before your open repository.

-# FUTURE CHANGES

-Adding parameter to compile with your lib.